Fatima-Tahseen/Fatima-Tahseen/README.md

 - 👋 Hi, I’m @Fatima-Tahseen
-- 👀 I’m interested in web, cloud and AI
+- 👀 I’m a Fullstack Software Engineer and a Math enthusiast
-- 🌱 I’m currently learning web programming
-- 💞️ I’m looking to collaborate on web projects

 <!---
 Fatima-Tahseen/Fatima-Tahseen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.